emora-chat/GRIDD/docs/parsing_to_logic_graph.md

 Auxiliary verbs modify the tense of their parent verb.

 TODO - properly update tense of main verb using auxiliaries, right now we have both a `time` predicate and an `aux_time` predicate

+TODO - missing 'go' auxiliary

+TODO - make auxiliaries that change tense have a common ancestor, then don't need to have rules for each auxiliary type

  <details>
   <summary>Conversions</summary>